idontdomath/dotfiles/README.md

 # idontdomath dotfiles

-This is my approach to personal dotfiles, highly based on [holman dotfiles](https://raw.githubusercontent.com/holman/dotfiles/master/README.md) which shares a view with my me on organizing stuff (the topical approach).
+This is my approach to personal dotfiles, highly based on [holman dotfiles](https://github.com/holman/dotfiles) with whom I share the topical approach.

 As i'm using it's base ideas and scripts for symlinking and loading, so if you if you want to go deeper look, take a look at his repo.